Niederaichbach Nuclear Power Plant: History

 In the late 1950s the government of Bavaria became interested in developing nuclear power within the state.
 Construction began in 1966.
 Only a year later, Hans Matthöfer, German Minister of Education and Technology, remarked that the project had "No technological future", due to the limitations of its experimental HWGC reactor.
 Nevertheless, construction continued, with others in the Bavarian government hopeful that its construction and operation would provide much needed technological and operational experience.

 Construction was completed in 1972 at the cost of 230 million Deutsche Marks.
 It began operation in 1973, but struggled to produce anywhere close to its capacity.
 After problems with the steam turbines in mid-1974 the reactor was taken offline and decommissioned.
-In its year and a half of operation it generated only 20,000 MWh of power, equivalent to just 18 days of full capacity operation or a capacity factor of just 1.1%.
+In its year and a half of operation it generated only 20,000 MWh of energy, equivalent to just 18 days of full capacity operation or a capacity factor of just 1.1%.